Quick Summary

 The Sri Ranganathaswamy Temple is rich with legends and myths, often mentioned in Tamil stories and ancient texts.
 One such story is found in the Sriranga Mahathmiyam, which talks about the temple’s origins.

 According to the story, during the churning of the cosmic ocean (Samudra Manthana), the Srirangam Vimanam (a sacred structure) appeared.
 It stayed in Satyaloka (the highest heaven) for ages until King Ikshvaku brought it to Ayodhya.
-After Rama, an avatar of Vishnu, defeated the demon Ravana, he gave the Vimanam to King Vibhishana.
+After Rama, an avatar of Vishnu defeated the demon Ravana, he gave the Vimanam to King Vibhishana.
 On his way to Sri Lanka, Vibhishana stopped at Tiruchi, where the Vimanam refused to move.
 So, he gave it to a local king named Dharmavarma, who consecrated it to face south, blessing both him and Sri Lanka.
 This is why the deity, in a reclining posture, faces south.

-Another legend involves the child sages Sanaka, who visited Srirangam to see Ranganatha.
+Another legend involves the child sage Sanaka, who visited Srirangam to see Ranganatha.
 They were stopped by Jaya and Vijaya, the guardians of Vaikuntha.
 Despite their pleas, they were refused entry, and in anger, the sages cursed the guardians.
 Ranganatha told the guardians that he could not undo the curse but offered them two choices: to be born as demons opposing Vishnu in three lives or as good humans in seven.
 The guardians chose to be demons so they could return to Vishnu sooner.
 They became Hiranyaksha and Hiranyakashipu, Ravana and Kumbhakarna, and Sisupala and Dantavakra.
 Vishnu took on the avatars of Varaha, Narasimha, Rama, and Krishna to defeat them in each life.

 The Mahabharata also mentions that after marrying Ulupi, the naga princess, Arjuna visited many pilgrim sites in South India.
 He came to the Sri Ranganathaswamy Temple and prayed to Ranganatha.
-There is a mandapa (pavilion) in the temple named after him, called Arjuna mandapa.These legends add to the rich history and cultural significance of the Sri Ranganathaswamy Temple, making it a revered and fascinating place for devotees and visitors alike.
+There is a mandapa (pavilion) in the temple named after him, called Arjuna mandapa.
+These legends add to the rich history and cultural significance of the Sri Ranganathaswamy Temple, making it a revered and fascinating place for devotees and visitors alike.

 The Sri Ranganathaswamy Temple stands as a living testament to India’s rich and complex history.
 Its origins are shrouded in myth and legend, but archaeological evidence suggests a profound antiquity.